Zita the Spacegirl

 guy named One, and a klutzy robot named Randy, all who join her in her journey to rescue Joseph and hopefully return home.

-Hopefully it's not too much of a spoiler to reveal that Zita doesn't get home straight away, otherwise there wouldn't be a book 2... in which Zita is hailed as the planet's savior, but soon discovers that being a hero is far more complicated than she'd expected.
+Hopefully it's not too much of a spoiler to reveal that Zita doesn't get home straight away.
+In book 2 Zita capitalizes on her fame as the planet's savior, but soon discovers that being a hero is far more complicated than she'd expected.

 The Web Comics and graphic novels contain examples of: